mbunge/php-application/README.md

 ## Concept

-The [Application](./src/Application.php) acts as some kind of front controller and uses an application processor.
+The [Application](./src/Application.php) acts as some kind of front controller and initiates and execute a controller for a specific context like HTTP, CLI, etc

-The application is not aware of concrete implementation details of processor
+The application is not aware of concrete implementation details of controller

-## Controller
+### Context controller

-[Application controller](./src/ApplicationController.php) executes application logic and is not related to MVC-Controller
+[Application controller](./src/ApplicationController.php) executes application logic for a specific context and is not related to MVC-Controller

 Logic depend on the field of use